datacarpentry/semester-biology/exercises/Loops-multiple-files-R.md

 of all the sequence files.
 Then create a for loop that uses the above `seq` code to read in each sequence file.
 When this works, add to the loop a function that calculates GC content of each file.
-You can use the GC content function you wrote for [stringr]({{site.baseurl}}/exercises/Loops-stringr-R), but it will have to be modified due to capitalization in the sequence files.
-Once this is working, create an empty data frame that is filled with values from the for loop, one column with file names and the second column with GC contents.
+You can use the GC content function you wrote for [stringr]({{site.baseurl}}/exercises/Loops-stringr-R), but you will have to capitalize the “g” and “c” strings in the `str_count` functions because the sequences in these files are upper case.
+Once this is working, create an empty data frame to store the output and fill it with values from the for loop, one column with file names and the second column with GC contents.